viur-framework/viur-core/docs/doc_tutorial/advanced/05_training_config.rst

 ...........................
 If set, ViUR will emit a X-Frame-Options header.

-Use :meth:`server.securityheaders.setXFrameOptions` to set this property.
+Use :meth:`viur.core.securityheaders.setXFrameOptions` to set this property.

 viur.security.xXssProtection
 ............................